Skip to Content

 City Councils in Peabody and Salem are already making moves to do so – and they're offering an example of how other cities and towns across the Commonwealth can follow their lead.

-"The ultimate goal is to change the behavior," Maria Scheri, a local parent and safety advocate, told StreetsblogMASS.
+"The ultimate goal is to change the behavior," Maria Scheri, a Peabody parent and safety advocate, told StreetsblogMASS.
 "Peabody has been really instrumental in getting this law passed – the mayor, the police, our safety task force that we started – our leaders have really stepped up."

-First: contact your city or town council
+First: contact your city or town hall

 The newly-signed law, now known as Chapter 399 of the Acts of 2024, stipulates that "A city or town that accepts this section may install and operate a school bus violation detection monitoring system on a school bus to enforce violations."